Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Results and Discussion

 where the Maxwell relation~\eqref{eq:maxwell} has been used to obtain the second equality.
 This equation clearly demonstrates the direct relationship between the orbital MO and the OAH effect.

 The above analysis establishes direct thermodynamic relationships among the orbital MO, the QME effect, and the OAH effect beyond symmetry considerations.
 In contrast, such direct relations do not exist for the nonlinear response tensors $\alpha'_{ijk}$, $\sigma'_{abjk}$, and $\sigma''_{abjk}$, because the orbital MO depends linearly on $\mu$ in insulating systems at $T=0$.
 From a thermodynamic viewpoint, the orbital MO is therefore fundamentally associated with linear responses induced by nonuniform electromagnetic fields, rather than with nonlinear responses such as the second-order magnetoelectric effect or the third-order anomalous Hall effect.
 It should be emphasized that symmetry considerations alone cannot distinguish between nonuniform and nonlinear responses.
+We also note that the present OAH effect is qualitatively different from the anomalous Hall effect based on the magnetization-space multipoles, where the latter explains the in-plane anomalous Hall effect in a unified manner~\cite{liu:prx2025}.